|

 In 1993, she studied classical drawing and painting at the Florence Academy of Art in Florence, and in 1999 and 2002, Rezman was awarded an Art-in-Residence in Gujarat, India, one of the world’s most revered craft communities in textiles.

-Speaking of artists in residence, in May of 2023, she had a month-long one in Mexico City at JO-HS gallery, where she was recently in a group show.
+In May 2023, she had a month-long one in Mexico City at JO-HS gallery, where she was recently in a group show.
 Her one-person show, “The Meeting of Two Oceans,” in Chicago at 65Grand opened on Jan.
 19, and her exhibition (curated by our cover gal, Tiffany Meesha Thompson) opens at Salon Gallos in Mérida on Feb.
 1 and runs through March 30.

 The Salon Gallos show is titled “The Elephant in the Dark.”
 It is named after a poem written by Rumi that essentially goes like this: